astridx/meinblog/sik/r/lessons-learned-on-writing-well/index.md

 ---
-title: "Lessons learned from On Writing Well"
+title: 'Lessons learned from On Writing Well'
-description: "The article is a summary of my lessons learned from On Writing Well by William Zinsser.
+description: 'The article is a summary of my lessons learned from On Writing Well by William Zinsser.
 By providing a summary I hope to help other developers to improve their writing.
-Apart from that it helps me to memorize my lessons learned."
+Apart from that it helps me to memorize my lessons learned.'
-date: "2017-01-25T13:50:46+02:00"
+date: '2017-01-25T13:50:46+02:00'
-categories: ["Growth"]
+categories: ['Growth']
-keywords: ["book summary on writing well"]
+keywords: ['book summary on writing well']
-hashtags: ["#100DaysOfCode", "#growth"]
+hashtags: ['#100DaysOfCode', '#growth']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />